Binary Translation

 Differences from interpreted

-The full-binary-translation produced at run-time is currently set to ignore execution timeouts.
-The reason behind this is that when you are happy with a program and how it behaves, it's usually because it already behaves correctly, and it's likely written by you.
-Ignoring execution timeouts provides a nice 5-15% performance boost.
+.
+When you are happy with a program and how it behaves, that's usually the point at which you will generate binary translation for it.
+It already behaves correctly, and it's likely written by you.
+Ignoring execution timeouts provides a nice 5-15% performance boost: mysandbox.emit_binary_translation(true)

 This is a run-time setting which could be toggled before producing the C code, and so it's not a limitation of the sandbox.